redcom/zuora/README.md

-Code stolen from bellow url.
+Inspiration from bellow url.
 Credits to Karl Düüna the guy who wrote it
 ========

 [zuora](https://github.com/DeadAlready/node-zuora) is a wrapper that allows easy operations through the Zuora REST API.